Skip to content

 From a packaging perspective, PyTorch has a few uncommon characteristics:

-• PyTorch includes distinct builds for each accelerator (e.g., CPU-only, CUDA).
+• PyTorch produces distinct builds for each accelerator (e.g., CPU-only, CUDA).
 Since there's no standardized mechanism for specifying these accelerators when publishing or installing, PyTorch encodes them in the local version specifier.
 As such, PyTorch versions will often look like 2.5.1+cpu, 2.5.1+cu121, etc.

 • Builds for different accelerators are published to different indexes.
 For example, the +cpu builds are published on https://download.pytorch.org/whl/cpu, while the +cu121 builds are published on https://download.pytorch.org/whl/cu121.